Aug 6, 2024

 What is user provisioning and deprovisioning?

 User accounts within a system can be created, updated, and deleted.
 This process is known as provisioning.
 When provisioning events happen, they must be synced across multiple applications and systems.
+Automated provisioning has become a critical control in cybersecurity and compliance.
+In 2025, with remote teams and distributed IT ecosystems, ensuring accurate, timely provisioning and deprovisioning protects against unauthorized access and data leaks.
 Often, account provisioning impacts user entitlements and group memberships.
 Auto-provisioning involves automating the provisioning and deprovisioning process.
 However, provisioning may also be performed manually.
 Ideally, provisioning and deprovisioning should be automated to ensure employee authentication and privileges are quickly and accurately reflected in the workplace.

 Benefits of automated provisioning and deprovisioning: